She has handled estates like yours for decades.

 The Business Owner

-For most owners, the business is the largest thing they have built, and the valuation decides what becomes of it.
-She represents business owners and their spouses across Pasco, Hillsborough, Pinellas, and Hernando counties, and advances the value that decides whether one spouse buys out the other or the company is sold.
+She represents business owners and their spouses across Pasco, Hillsborough, Pinellas, and Hernando counties, and argues the value that decides whether one spouse buys out the other or the company is sold.

 The Professional Practice Owner